Folia-Inquisitors/FakePlayerAPI/README.md

 ## Description

-An api that allows other plugins can hook into it.
+A plugin that was originally created to display player count on velocity.
+This is also an api that allows other plugins can hook into it.
 >
 > - Shows the alleged “player“ count on the server.
 >